Pelosi told Democrats she would rather see Trump 'in prison,' not impeached

 "I know that we are determined to get the information we need, and if we can't get it one way, we will get it another way."

-Pelosi has said impeachment is not "off the table," but has urged the committee chairs to aggressively push their investigations into Trump's businesses, campaign and administration in the hope that more evidence of misconduct will make it difficult for the Republican-controlled Senate to quickly acquit the president if the House brings impeachment charges.
+Pelosi has said impeachment is not "off the table," but she has urged the committee leaders to aggressively push their investigations into Trump's businesses, campaign and administration in the hope that more evidence of misconduct would make it difficult for the Republican-controlled Senate to quickly acquit the president if the House brings impeachment charges.

-In the Tuesday meeting, Pelosi said she would like to see Trump defeated in the 2020 election and then prosecuted for his alleged crimes, the sources told Politico.
+In the meeting Tuesday, Pelosi said she would like to see Trump defeated in 2020 and then prosecuted for his alleged crimes, the sources told Politico.

 More and more Democrats, however, are urging her to begin an impeachment inquiry.
 An NBC News tally this week counted 60 House Democrats who are in favor of starting impeachment proceedings immediately.

-The pressure intensified after Robert Mueller made a public statement outlining the findings in his 448-page special counsel report on Russian interference in the 2016 presidential election and Trump.
-Mueller found there was not sufficient evidence to show that the Trump campaign had knowingly conspired with Russian agents and came to no conclusion on whether the president had attempted to obstruct justice while outlining several instances of Trump trying to disrupt the almost two-year investigation.
+The pressure intensified after Robert Mueller made a public statement outlining the findings in his 448-page special counsel's report on Trump and Russian interference in the 2016 presidential election.
+Mueller found there was not sufficient evidence to show that the Trump campaign had knowingly conspired with Russian agents and came to no conclusion on whether the president had tried to obstruct justice while outlining several instances of Trump trying to disrupt the almost-two-year investigation.

 Attorney General William Barr, after reviewing Mueller's report, cleared Trump of obstruction of justice.